Over-Approximation of Fluid Models: Technical Preliminaries

 It can be seen that atomic transitions enforce conservation of mass, i.e., the creation and destruction of agents is ruled out at the first sight.
 This problem, however, can be alleviated by the introduction of artificial agent states, see~\cite{DBLP:journals/iandc/BortolussiH15}.

-\emph{Atomic Dynamics of Agent Networks.} Thanks to the fact that the dynamics of an AN arise from atomic transitions, it is possible to define a CTMC underlying a given AN which is closely connected to its dynamics~(\ref{eq_global_ode}), as discussed next.
-This will be of crucial importance in the derivation of our over-approximation technique.
+\emph{Kolmogorov Equations of Agent Networks.} Thanks to the fact that the dynamics of an AN arise from atomic transitions, it is possible to define a CTMC underlying a given AN which Kolmogorov equations are closely connected to the ODE system~(\ref{eq_global_ode}).

 \begin{definition} For a given AN $(\cals,\calK,\calF)$, define